Takaaki-Saeki/simplified_neural_source_filter/README.md

 # Simplified Neural Source Filter Model

-My implementation of simplified neural source filter model (S-NSF) in [this paper](https://arxiv.org/abs/1904.12088).
+My implementation of simplified neural source filter model (S-NSF) in [this paper](https://arxiv.org/abs/1904.12088) with some modifications.
 I examined this implementation on [JSUT Corpus](https://sites.google.com/site/shinnosuketakamichi/publication/jsut) (a single-speaker Japanese speech corpus) and [JVS Corpus](https://sites.google.com/site/shinnosuketakamichi/research-topics/jvs_corpus) (a multi-speaker Japanese speech corpus).
 You can find some training results from [here](./results/).